samestep/website/src/blog/random-integers/index.md

 <h2 id="fast-dice-roller">A more clever approach</h2>

-I say "more clever" instead of "smarter" because there's probably a good reason people don't do this in practice.
-But we're gonna do it here!
-It turns out there's a way to avoid wasting these fractions of a random bit; there's a discussion on [Stack Overflow][], which links to a paper about the [Fast Dice Roller algorithm][fdr].
-Here's an implementation of that algorithm in Rust (modified slightly for the `n == 1` case):
+I say "more clever" instead of "more smarter" because there's probably a good reason people don't do this in practice.
+But we're gonna do it anyway!
+It turns out that when we reject a sample, we can save some of the randomness we've already accumulated; there's a discussion about this on [Stack Overflow][], which links to a paper about the [Fast Dice Roller algorithm][fdr].
+Here's an implementation of that algorithm in Rust (modified slightly for the `n == 1` case); again, we assume that we have a `flip` function that returns `0` half the time and `1` the other half of the time:

 ```rust
 fn fast_dice_roller(n: u32) -> u32 {